maheenfs/Phishing-Detection-Using-NLP-and-Graph-Features-Extraction/readme.md

 This script contains a pipeline for detecting phishing websites using the trained neural network model.
 It loads and preprocesses the merged dataset, trains the model, and saves the model and preprocessing objects.
 The script also defines functions for preprocessing new URLs, padding features with zeros, and classifying new URLs as phishing or legitimate.

-This is can be used for deploying the model in various ways but for this project I will not be deploying as Sir has told that it is not necessary for the project.
-I have included this as an extra to show that I have been working towards it.
+This is can be used for deploying the model in various ways but for this project I will not be deploying I have included this as starting point of those who want to do it.

 ## Usage